-And in places like central Nigeria and Karamoja, an area of land that straddles the border of Kenya and Uganda, where resource scarcity has been a long-standing challenge, climate change has further reduced pasture and water resources, increasing competition and resulting in violence, such as cattle raiding.
+And in places like central Nigeria and Karamoja, Uganda, where resource scarcity has been a long-standing challenge, climate change has further reduced pasture and water sources and resulted in increased competition and violence.

 But while climate change can lead to conflict, it can also provide an opportunity for collaboration.
-These challenges present a unique opportunity for collective action and cooperation in order to mitigate the impacts.
-For some communities, food, health and lives will depend on cooperation over conflict.
+These challenges present a unique opportunity for collective action and partnership in order to mitigate the impacts, and the security of front-line communities will depend on cooperation over conflict.